aaditagrawal/sindhi-menu/CONTRIBUTING.md

 ## Contributing

-Thanks for your interest in improving the Food Court Menus project!
-The app now uses an external API for data, so contributions focus on code improvements, UI enhancements, and feature development.
+Thanks for your interest in improving the Sindhi Menu project!
+The app uses a static JSON file for data, so contributions focus on code improvements, UI enhancements, and updating the JSON at public/sindhi-menu.json.

 ### Code of Conduct
 Be kind and respectful.
 Assume positive intent.
 Keep discussions constructive and focused on solving problems.